LukeGrahamLandry/RustyRayTracer/src/tests/README.md

 ## Licensing

-The files beginning with the `feature_` prefix are translated from the tests included in The Ray Tracer Challenge, under the following license.
+The files beginning with the `feature_` prefix are translated from the gherkin test scenarios included in The Ray Tracer Challenge, under the following license.

 > Copyright (c) 2017 The Pragmatic Programmers, LLC
 > All rights reserved.